Feathered & Furry Foto Farm

 It also occurred to me that I had an obsession with any feathered creature.
 My favorite subject is the Bald Eagle...but I can't raise those.
 I went to an outdoor poultry swap once - can't remember why I originally went to the swap - but that is where I found the beauty of peacocks...didn't know you could even own swans...and someone told me that no one really raises call ducks anymore.

 I started with call ducks, then added some exotics.
 I found out that exotic ducks are NOT easy to raise.
-Right now I am just doing Wood Ducks and Mandarins (regular and white variety)
+We no longer do ducks.
+But we do raise swans - Mute and Australian Blacks.

 2015 I added Peafowl to the outdoor aviary and in 2016 we added several colors of peafowl as well.
 We have over 10 color varieties at the current moment.